pyne/pyne/docs/pyapi/material.rst

 `my_mat` (the `datapath` -- default `material`) is a HDF5 dataset containing the material composition, `nucpath` is a attribute containing the path to the nuclide list (nested in the `datapath`).
-`my_mat_metadata` is a dataset containing the metatdata of the material.
+`my_mat_metadata` is a dataset containing the metadata of the material.
 `nuclidelist` is a dataset containing the list of nuclides composition the material.